Orangewood Album

 The Orangewood Album is the earliest known photograph album of Disneyland, a theme park in Anaheim, California, believed to have been assembled from 1954-1955 by a high level Disney executive.
 The album contains more than 600 original photos of Disneyland construction through opening day.
 It includes never-before-seen photos of Walt Disney, Roy Disney, Joe Fowler, C.V.
 Wood, sponsors and celebrities, earliest construction images of the lands, and the earliest known images of children inside of Disneyland.
-It is presumed most of the photographs were taken by Mell Kilpatrick.
+All the photographs were taken by Mell Kilpatrick, copyrighted by Carlene Thie / Ape Pen Publishing.

 History

 The team that discovered the Orangewood Album met with Disney Archives on December 4, 2015.
 All photos and notes in the album were reviewed.
 Of particular interest during this meeting was a series of photos of the earliest known documented children inside Disneyland.
 These photos alone rewrite an important piece of Disneyland history.

 The images of these children date back to January 1955 based upon the condition of the park.
 They predate, by 5 months, the previous “First Kids to Visit Disneyland” photos, as officially stated by the Disney Company.
 Until the Orangewood Album was found, it was believed that Sybil Stanton and Bill Krauch were the first kids to visit Disneyland in June 1955.

 In these photos, the Sleeping Beauty Castle is still under extensive construction as well as other buildings and lands.
 The children are seen holding hands as they walk through Main Street, Fantasyland, Frontierland, backstage, and other areas.
 The most prominent photos in this series are of the two children holding hands on the bridge of the Sleeping Beauty Castle.
 One photo shows the boy pointing up to the half built Castle.
 The other is a close-up and shows the children gazing through the walkway of the Castle that is partially covered with construction materials.

 These photographs are also the only known images of these first kids inside Disneyland.

-More details to the early history of the album and particularly the identification of the children is currently under research by Disneyland historians.